cvat-ai/cvat/site/content/en/docs/faq.md

 ```

 This will make sure that the latest CVAT images are downloaded to the local machine.
 If this is not done
-CVAT will not be updated as docker-compose will uses the locally stored CVAT images.
+CVAT will not be updated as docker-compose will use the locally stored CVAT images.
 Once this step has been completed
 CVAT can be rebuilt as usual.

 ```bash